Internship/Master’s Co-Op Program

-We are seeking qualified students or college graduates who are highly motivated and seek internship training and experience in biotechnology.
+We are seeking qualified BIO & CHEM students or college graduates who are highly motivated and seek internship training and experience in biotechnology.
 Applications are accepted year around.

-Fields: Molecular Biology – Biochemistry – Bio-engineering – Science-Related Fields (both college students and graduate students are welcome)
+Fields: Molecular Biology – Chemistry – Biochemistry – Bio-engineering – Science-Related Fields (both college students and graduate students are welcome)

-All successful graduates from Aptagen’s internship program, 1) will receive Letters of Recommendation and full support into medical school or graduate school, 2) and/or full-employment may be offered within the company.
+All successful graduates from Aptagen’s Internship & Master’s Co-Op Program, 1) will receive strong Letters of Recommendation for graduate school or medical school, 2) and/or Employment with the company may be offered (along with Graduate School Sponsorship).

 Check Out Some of Our Internship Group Photos